SEN Information Report 2019-20

 - Class teachers are always happy to discuss your child’s needs if you have questions or concerns between more formal meetings.
 Please speak to them directly to arrange this

 - An appointment can be made with the SENCo to discuss support in more detail if required.
-The SENCo has release time on a Thursday afternoon from 1.00 – 1.30pm and will happy to meet with you then.
+The SENCo works one day a week (usually Wednesday) and will happy to meet with you then.

 - IlPs (Individual Learning Plans) or IBPs (Individual Behaviour Plans) will be shared with you and your child (age appropriate).